 There are many things that can affect your insurance premium, but fraudulent scams should not be one of them.

-If you have questions regarding what to do in the event of an accident, talk to your BrokerLink broker.
+If you have questions regarding what to do in the event of an accident, talk to your local BrokerLink branch.
 They will be happy to provide you with information and answer any questions you might have.